e10v/tea-tasting/README.md

 **tea-tasting** is still in alpha, but already includes all the features listed above.
 The following features are coming soon:

+- Power analysis.
+- A/A tests and simulations.
 - More statistical tests:
-    - Bootstrap.
-    - Quantile test (using Bootstrap).
     - Asymptotic and exact tests for frequency data.
     - Mann–Whitney U test.
-- Power analysis.
-- A/A tests and simulations.

 ## Installation